ktymoshenko/minimalpipeline/README.md

 After the execution of the pipeline, the `data/trec-en/` folder will contain the `train` and `test` folders with the data required for the experiment.

+You can visualize the trees from the SVMLightTK data files in http://ironcreek.net/phpsyntaxtree

 ### Settings

 The candidates kept for training are 10 while the candidates kept for testing are 50.